The Celebrity Personal Assistant Network

 Sit still in front of the camera

 Of course, cable news channels and other types of media outlets often have guests on their programs that join by video.
 Well, it is very easy to tell when that person has little or no experience sitting in front of a camera.
-Professional news anchors make it look so easy to stare straight into a camera and talk, but it's anything but easy.
+Professional news anchors make it look easy to stare straight into a camera and talk, but it's anything but simple.

 It takes tremendous practice and patience to sit still and not twitch or touch your face.
 When people on TV do it, of course it's very awkward and distracting.
 Well, the same is true in job interviews.